 Flooding can cause widespread damage, disruption and emotional distress.
 While you can't completely flood-proof your home, you can reduce the impact by taking a few precautions.

-The following organisations can advise if your home is in a flood risk area:
+Chose from the following countries to see if your home is in a flood risk area:

 If your home is at risk, sign up to a flood warning service or listen out for flood warnings on local radio and television.